LinkedInLearning/training-neural-networks-in-python-3215347/README.md

 # Training Neural Networks in Python
-This is the repository for the LinkedIn Learning course Training Neural Networks in Python .
+This is the repository for the LinkedIn Learning course Training Neural Networks in Python.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Training Neural Networks in Python ][lil-thumbnail-url]